excellentsport/IsometricAnalyzer/README.md

 The primary parent folder contains the source code for the main Labview Project and Primary VI "Main.vi".
 If you're interested in seeing the source, you can fork/pull/download the entire repository to view/use/edit.
 You will need a full version of Labview 2016 or newer to use.

 **If you don't have Labview 2016 installed or don't want to mess with all of the labview files:**
 You will need to first download and install Labview Runtime 2016 to be able to run the executable.
 It can be found here: http://www.ni.com/download/labview-run-time-engine-2016/6066/en/ Next, head to the [Releases Page](https://github.com/excellentsport/IsometricAnalyzer/releases), scroll to whatever the latest release is, click "Assets", then download the Zip file in the latest release that is NOT entitled "Source Code".
-Extract all files to a folder somewhere, then doubleclick "Isometric Analyzer.exe" to start the program.
+Extract all files to a folder somewhere, then double click "Isometric Analyzer.exe" to start the program.

 ## How to use

 1. Start the program by clicking the right arrow in the upper left corner.
-2. Select a file to analyze (I recommend starting with one of the ones included in the "Examples" folder).
+2. Select a file to analyze (I recommend starting with one of the ones included in the "Examples" folder if you haven't used it before).
-3. Enter relevant data about your subject.
+3. Enter relevant data about your subject in the pop-up window, then hit "OK".
 4. Change any default analysis options if you need to (default is 1000ms period to determine standing weight, 5SD of standing weight as contraction onset threshold).
 5. On the primary "Force-Time Trace" graph:
-	- Drag the yellow bar to approximately 1-2 second before the onset of the contraction (i.e. when the subject is pulling/pushing)
+	- Drag the yellow cursor to just before the quiet standing period.
+This will search for a period after this cursor that has the lowest variability, and will use this period for the standing weight and SD value for contraction onset ID.
-	- Drag the green bar to slightly before the onset of the contraction
+	- Drag the green bar to slightly before the onset of the contraction.
-	- Drag the red bar to after the contraction where the force value is lower than the starting value.
+	- Drag the red bar to a point after the contraction where the force value is lower than the starting value.
 6. Figure out the standing weight segment
 	- Click over to the "SW Segment" tab
-	- Drag around the yellow cursor a bit - this analyzes a 1000ms (can be changed on the parameters tab) segment immediately following the yellow cursor to determine the standing weight.
-Try to keep this as close to the start of the pull as you can, but find one that is as stable as possible (and keeps the red light off).
-Try not to go farther than about 2 seconds behind the start of the pull.
-If you have a segment that is too variable, the red light will turn on.
-	- Leave the cursor there when done
+	- The yellow cursor on this graph is the start of the SW segment that has the lowest variability.
+Eyeball it to verify it accurately represents a quiet standing period
 7. Check out the "Pull Start ID" tab to verify that the pull start is correctly identified.
 	- If not, verify that you have cursors correctly placed, and that the red button on the SW Segment tab isn't lit.
-	- If yes, move on.
 8. Verify on the "Intra-cursor Segment" graph on the "Intra-cursor" tab that the end of pull/push tab is at the same height as the automatically identified contraction onset (that it comes back down the the green horizontal line).
 If it isn't, then drag the red cursor to a later time point on the main "Force-time Trace" graph.
 8. Verify that all your entered data on the "Data Entry and Saving" tab is correct.
 9. Analyzed data from multiple trials and subjects can be saved into a single file.
 If you don't have a file to save all of this in yet, click the "Create Blank Save file"